-As Accounting Officer the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer the Chief Executive has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal auditor and the new Chief Financial Officer who has responsibility for the development and maintenance of the internal control framework; - the work of the external auditors.
+The work of the internal auditor and the Chief Financial Officer who has responsibility for the development and maintenance of the internal control framework by:

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Audit Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit & Risk Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the Trustees of the Board of Trustees on 8th December 2021 and signed on its behalf by:
+Approved by order of the Trustees of the Board of Trustees on 7th December 2022 and signed on its behalf

-Laurence Nesbitt
+Laurence Nesbitt Chair of Trustees